 (February 2025): Gaza: How to Survive a War Zone.
 This documentary was shown on the BBC, and at first made available on BBC iPlayer (a video on demand service), but then withdrawn:

 A campaign has sought to discredit the documentary using the father of 14-year-old Abdullah Al-Yazouri, one of the film’s child protagonists.
-Dr Ayman Al-Yazouri served as Gaza’s Deputy Minister of Agriculture, a civil service role concerned with food production.(see the open letter from 900+ media workers and a further response to the BBC).
+Dr Ayman Al-Yazouri served as Gaza’s Deputy Minister of Agriculture, a civil service role concerned with food production.(see the open letter from 900+ media workers, 600+ leading British Jews call on BBC to restore documentary it deleted to please Israel lobby groups and a further response to the BBC).

 I’m a former BBC newsreader – Gaza is the reason I resigned: Karishma Patel writes "The controversy over the pulling of the ‘How to Survive a Warzone’ documentary is a distraction from a much bigger problem my old employer has with impartiality", and is interviewed by Owen Jones here